 - African Safari Ride (a simulation ride)

-Hotel Lincoln: Located on the 13th floor of the hotel, the upscale J. Parker rooftop lounge is a particularly hot draw in the area for young professional singles.
+- Hotel Lincoln: Located on the 13th floor of the hotel, the upscale J. Parker rooftop lounge is a particularly hot draw in the area for young professional singles.
 In 2015, the owners constructed a glass-enclosed patio rooftop, making it a year-round cocktailing option.
 J. Parker boasts a strong cocktail program, which includes classic and seasonal offerings, plus curated wine, spirits, and beer lists.
 Extreme craft beer enthusiasts should also appreciate Beermiscuous, the lobby-level cafe offering more than 300 options.
 And Perennial Virant, which is kid-friendly, is on the first level.
 1816 N. Clark St.

-Naoki: Tucked behind the kitchen of Intro Restaurant in Lincoln Park, the ultra-sleek Naoki Sushi showcases creations from a long-time sushi vet.
+- Naoki: Tucked behind the kitchen of Intro Restaurant in Lincoln Park, the ultra-sleek Naoki Sushi showcases creations from a long-time sushi vet.
 Naoki Nakashima presides over the kitchen where he kicks out traditional Japanese rolls, Naoki-style sashimi--where he really shines--and more.
 Every meal should start off with an order of edamame "guac" dip, which arrives with house-made rice crisps.
 The beverage program highlights sushi-friendly cocktails, beers, wines, and sakes.
-2300 North Lincoln Park West, 773-868-0002
+2300 North Lincoln Park West

---edited by Audarshia Townsend
+Edited by Audarshia Townsend